ArmonBarakchi/Non-Linear-Least-Squares-From-Scratch/README.md

 ## Contributions
 This project serves as a foundation for:
 - Understanding neural network training via non-linear least squares.
-- Learning advanced optimization techniques like the Levenberg-Marquardt algorithm.
+- Learning advanced optimization techniques like the **Levenberg-Marquardt algorithm**.
 - Exploring the effects of regularization and noise in machine learning.

-Feel free to contribute by experimenting with additional non-linear functions, enhancing visualization techniques, or integrating alternative optimization algorithms.

 ---